 Our natural larder

-1,118 million eggs are produced annually, as well as 1,092 million litres of milk.
 There are more than two dozen cheese-makers across Scotland, ranging from large Cheddar creameries to smaller artisan and farmhouse cheese-makers.
-Scottish Cheddar accounts for 70-80% of total output and the main creameries are located at Locherbie, Stranraer and Campbeltown and on the islands of Bute, Arran, Islay, Mull, Gigha and Orkney.
+Scottish Cheddar accounts for 80% of total output and the main creameries are located at Lockerbie, Stranraer and Campbeltown and on the islands of Bute, Arran, Islay, Mull and Orkney.

 Scotland is famous for naturally healthy oat-based products such as porridge and oatcakes - the latter being first produced as far back as the 14th century when Scottish soldiers would carry a sack of oatmeal which they would moisten and heat on a metal plate over a fire when they were hungry.
 Today, they are commonly enjoyed as an accompaniment to soups, or after dinner with cheese and chutney.

-Scotland's national dish, haggis, is a savoury pudding containing sheep’s heart, liver and lungs, minced with onion, oatmeal, suet, spices and salt, traditionally encased in the sheep’s stomach, although nowadays most haggis is prepared in a sausage casing.
-It is traditionally served with neeps and tatties (turnip and potato), particularly when served as part of a Burns supper.
-However, haggis is also enjoyed all year round with other accompaniments such as black pudding.
+Scotland's national dish, haggis, is a savoury pudding containing sheep’s heart, liver and lungs, minced with onion, oatmeal, spices and salt.
+Traditionally encased in the sheep’s stomach, although nowadays most haggis is prepared in a sausage casing.
+It is traditionally served with neeps and tatties (turnip and potato), particularly when served as part of a Burns Supper.
+However, haggis is also enjoyed all year round with other traditional accompaniments such as black pudding.

 Did you know?